uclaacm/learn.py-s21/session-2-data-structures/README.md

 ```

-More generally, the syntax for splicing is as follows:
+More generally, the syntax for slicing is as follows:

 ```python
 sequence[i:j:k]